Now

 Family

 Married to Lisa with two adult children, both performers, and one adult stepson following his grandpa’s footsteps in the grocery biz.
-Owned by two cats, Paris and Samantha.
+Owned by our cat, Samantha.

 Motto